cam-spec/DisneyPlus-EDA-Analysis/README.md

 - [DisneyPlus Phase 2: EDA + Feature Engineering](DisneyPlus_Phase3_FINAL%20(3).ipynb): Final visualizations, modeling ideas, and insights before deployment to Streamlit.
 - [GitHubProject.ipynb](GithubProject%20(1).ipynb): Supporting project analysis and visualization testing.
+-
+- 📂 **Note:**
+Make sure the dataset file (`cleaned_disney_plus_titles.csv`) is in the same directory as the notebook or app script.
+If not, you may need to update the file path accordingly in your code.
+Since the directory is on my computer download the file and use your own directory to run the code.

 Each notebook complements the dashboard by showing behind-the-scenes development and reasoning.